mloda docs

 print("\n", res[:3], type(res))

-# Define features with specific compute frameworks order_id = Feature(name="order_id", compute_framework="PandasDataFrame") product_id = Feature(name="product_id", compute_framework="PyArrowTable") specific_framework_feature_list: List[Feature | str] = [order_id, product_id] # Request data for the defined features result = mloda.run_all(specific_framework_feature_list, data_access_collection=data_access_collection) # Display the first few rows and data types of the results for res in result: print("The resulting data structure differs based on the compute framework:") print("\n", res[:3], type(res))
+# Define features with specific compute frameworks order_id = Feature(name="order_id", compute_framework="PandasDataFrame") product_id = Feature(name="product_id", compute_framework="PyArrowTable") specific_framework_feature_list: list[Feature | str] = [order_id, product_id] _result = mloda.run_all(specific_framework_feature_list, data_access_collection=data_access_collection) # Request data for the defined features for res in _result: print("The resulting data structure differs based on the compute framework:") # Display the first few rows and data types of the results print("\n", res[:3], type(res))

 The resulting data structure differs based on the compute framework: